heathen00/wfparser3/wfparser3/README.md

    API classes are visible, then any behaviour that is associated with a published class is required to be defined by the acceptance tests, even if the user stories do not explicitly state the behaviour in their acceptance criteria.
+ * Design Error: If all statements are implemented as immutable value objects, what is the purpose in copying them when populating the document?
+It only makes sense to do so IF the statements are mutable objects!